bennettslin/yearlings_bobtail_app/carousel.md

 # Carousel notes

 * Attach event handlers
-    * Needs to pass annotation index as well
+    * Needs to pass annotation index as well (Where does portal get it?)

 * Selecting annotation from lyrics should behave differently